coleifer/huey/docs/api.rst

         The callback function must not accept any parameters.

-        This API is provided to simplify setting up global resources that, for whatever reason, should not be created as import-time side-effects.
+        This API is provided to simplify setting up shared resources that, for whatever reason, should not be created as import-time side-effects.
 For example, your tasks need to write data into a Postgres database.
 If you create the connection at import-time, before the worker processes are